Why You May Need to Add an Admin User in WordPress Using FTP?

 Once connected to your WordPress site, you need to locate your WordPress theme’s functions.php file.
 It would be at a location like this:

-functions.php file and then select download.
+Right click on functions.php file and then select download.
 Your FTP client will download the functions.php file to your computer.

 Open the file you just downloaded on your computer using a plain text editor like Notepad.
 Now you need to add this code at the bottom of the file.